 The South Florida lawyers at the Law Offices of Anidjar & Levine understand how you feel after a family member dies due to another person’s negligence.
 We represent clients in a variety of accident and malpractice claims.
 Our civil litigation team can determine if you have a wrongful death case and help you seek compensation for your tragic loss.

-If you have a valid claim, we can represent you on a contingency basis.
-That means you do not pay our legal fees unless we recover compensation for your losses.
+If you have a valid claim, we can represent you contingently.
+That means you only pay our legal fees if we recover compensation for your losses.

 Which Family Members Can Bring a Wrongful Death Suit in Florida?